-The aims of the Academy Trust during the year ended 31 August 2020 are summarised below:
+The aims of the Academy Trust during the year ended 31 August 2021 are summarised below:

-- foster an environment that is enriched spiritually, morally and socially through the Christian faith; - value each child as an individual, regardless of faith, ability, gender or ethnicity; - nurture children to be polite, respectful and considerate towards one another; - offer a range of opportunities and experiences to develop their confidence, self-esteem and independence; - encourage each child to fulfil their individual potential within all areas of the curriculum; - promote knowledge and understanding through a secure, stimulating and enriched environment; - create a broad educational experience that is enriched both morally and spiritually through partnership with staff, trustees, parents, the local community, parishes of the Deanery and Church of England Birmingham Diocese; - enable each child to value themselves and have aspirations for the future; - recognise everyone's place in the wider community.
+- Foster an environment that is enriched spiritually, morally, ethically and socially through the Christian faith. - Value each child as unique, regardless of faith, ability, gender or ethnicity. - Nurture children to be polite, respectful and considerate towards one another.
+Offer a range of opportunities and experiences to develop their confidence, self-esteem and independence. - Encourage each child to fulfil their individual potential within all areas of the curriculum. - Promote knowledge and understanding through a secure, stimulating and enriched environment. - Create a broad educational experience that is enriched both morally and spiritually through partnership with staff, governors, parents, the local community, parishes of the Deanery and Birmingham Diocese. - To enable each child to value themselves and have aspirations for the future. - To recognise everyone's place in the wider community.